Gamingarc16/instadowply/README.md

 * Fixed a bug in the script in which the reels tab get stuck in 10-12 count
 * Improved download speed and added asynchronous downloads.
 * Added parallel downloading to up to 3 reels at a time
-* Added a Queue backlog file that get created when you Ctrl+c to interrupt the script
+* Added a Queue backlog file that get created when you Ctrl+C to interrupt the script